|1 Day||2 Days||3 Days||4 Days||Weekly|

 You can buy a permit at any time of the year and it is valid for either 12 or 24 months.
 We can refund permits for the remaining full calendar months but there will be an administration charge of £10.
 If you change your vehicle, we can issue a replacement permit but you will need to show us your new vehicle registration document.

-They can either use a visitor scratch card from a resident or apply for an 'essential visitor' special permit for health workers/carers on duty.
-There is no charge for this if visitors are working on behalf of the National Health Service.
+They can either use a visitor scratch card from a resident or apply for a "professional carer" permit for health workers/carers on duty.
+There is no charge for this if visitors are working on behalf of the National Health Service or care organisations.
+As from 1st April 2020, Hampshire County Council will be taking over the on street parking permits wtihin the borough, including professional carer permits.
+Hampshire County Council can be contacted on 0345 520 7007.

 If you are a resident, you can either give your visitor a scratch card or apply for a 'resident carer' permit.
 They will need to show proof for eligibility and that there is a need for regular visits.
 It costs the same as a standard residents' permit.